What to Expect

 - Graduate Nursing students will receive instructions on how to open a CastleBranch account upon admission to their program.
 All requirements due within the semester deadline schedule will be provided at that time.

-- Graduate Health Care Administration students will receive instructions on how to open a CastleBranch account at the time of their clinical placement.
+- Students in a Health Care Business or Health Information Management program will receive instructions on how to open a CastleBranch account at the time of their clinical placement.
 Specific requirements and deadlines will be provided at that time.

 Health & Safety Deadlines